Bluetongue disease control framework set out | Department for Environment, Food and Rural Affairs

 Bluetongue disease control framework set out

+Plan developed in discussion with industry as government works to deploy vaccine for BTV-3.

-The government has today (23 May) set out how we will work with the farming industry to manage an outbreak of bluetongue virus in England this year.
+The government yesterday (23 May) set out how we will work with the farming industry to manage an outbreak of bluetongue virus in England this year.

 Bluetongue virus is primarily transmitted by biting midges (Culicoides species) and affects cattle, sheep, and other ruminants such as goats and deer, and camelids such as llamas and alpacas.
 The virus does not affect people or food safety.